Egress Private Link Endpoints Setup Guide: First-Party Services on Azure for Confluent Cloud¶

 Copy the Resource ID which is required when you create the Egress Private Link Endpoint in Confluent Cloud.

-In the Network Management tab of the desired Confluent Cloud environment, click the Confluent Cloud network you want to add the Private Link Endpoint to.
+In the Network management page or tab of the desired Confluent Cloud environment, click the Confluent Cloud network you want to add the Private Link Endpoint to.
 The Connection Type of the network needs to be “Private Link Access”.

 Click Create endpoint in the Egress connections tab.